sourabh-ncompass/temp-repo/README.md

 - Important key points to be considered while dealing with sensitive configuration file or credentials and environment variables -

-  - _Do not hardcode_ any _config related parameters in code_.
-Always have a _config file_ and use data from the file.
+  - Do not hardcode any _config_ related parameters in code.
+Always have a _config_ file and use data from the file.
-  - _Do not share_ or push your _config or credential key_ related files in Github repository or any other repository management system.
+  - Do not share or push your _config_ or _credential key_ related files in GitHub repository or any other repository management system.

 <a name="configuration-and-environment-variables--handling"></a><a name="4.1"></a>